kvarak/dnd/docs/_Classes/warlock.md

 ### Actions
 ***Bite.*** *Melee Weapon Attack:* +4 to hit. *Hit*: 1d4+2 piercing damage.

-***Torrent Breath*** Choose one creature the drake can see within 30 feet.
+***Torrent Breath*** Choose one creature the drake can see within 30 ft.
 The drake unleashes a torrent of water from its mouth, forcing the targeted creature to make a Dexterity saving throw against your warlock spell save DC.
 If that creature fails, it is pushed up to 10 feet directly away from the drake, and takes bludgeoning damage equal to your warlock level + your Intelligence modifier (half damage on a success).

 ***Marine Camouflage.*** The drake shifts the color of its scales to blend into its environment until it attacks or uses its Torrent Breath, or until its concentration ends (as if concentrating on a spell).
 Until then, it and any creature it is riding have advantage on Stealth checks made to hide.